MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/3dprint/3d-printer-custom-usb-interface.md

 </PrintDeviceCapabilities>
 ```

-For 3D printers that do not have on-board display and buttons to allow the user to interact with the device at the beginning of the print, we advocate returning a PDC xml with a suitable user prompt message set as shown above in “psdk3dx:userPrompt”.
+For 3D printers that do not have on-board display and buttons to allow the user to interact with the device at the beginning of the print, we advocate returning a PDC xml with a suitable user prompt message set as shown above in "psdk3dx:userPrompt".
 This is to prevent starting a new print on top of an existing one.
 The custom status message *&lt;psk3dx:customStatus&gt;* is used to display any message during slicing.

 ### HRESULT Cleanup(LPCWSTR pPrinterName, LPCWSTR pPortName, DWORD dwJobId, LPVOID\* ppPartnerData)

-> dwJobId :- will be the job id used to track the job in the spooler
+> **dwJobId** - job id used to track the job in the spooler
->
-> pPortName:- will be the portname for the 3D printer.
+> **pPortName** - portname for the 3D printer
->
-> pPrinterName:- will be the name of the printer this print job is being sent to.
+> **pPrinterName** - name of the printer this print job is being sent to
->
-> ppPartnerData :- pointer to pointer that holds the job specific data setup during an InitializePrint API invocation.
+> **ppPartnerData** - pointer to pointer that holds the job specific data setup during an InitializePrint API invocation

 Cleanup is invoked on successful completion of a print job, or on completion of a cancel query on a print job.
-It provides an opportunity for the Partner dll to cleanup and resources that were initialized for this print.
+It provides an opportunity for the partner DLL to cleanup resources that were initialized for this print.

 ### HRESULT UnInstall(\[in\]LPCWSTR args);

-This API will be called during uninstallation of the 3D Printer device and will provide a mechanism for the 3<sup>rd</sup> party manufacturer to uninstall any software they might have installed.
+This API is called when uninstaling the 3D printer device and provides a mechanism for manufacturer to uninstall software they might have installed.